d-cota/Tenant-Operator/README.md

 # Description

-This repo hosts the Tenant-as-a-Service project exploiting the Kubernetes functionalities.
+This repo hosts the **Tenant-as-a-Service** project exploiting the Kubernetes functionalities.
-TenantOperator provides a reconcile logic in the lifecycle of a Custom Resource Tenant.
+**TenantOperator** provides a reconcile logic in the lifecycle of a Custom Resource *Tenant*.
 The operator comes with 4 Controllers reacting to Create/Delete event for a Tenant CR as well as a ConfigMap describing any remote machine in which the user is supposed to be connected into.
-The TenantOperator has been built using [Operator-SDK](https://github.com/operator-framework/operator-sdk).
+The *TenantOperator* has been built using [Operator-SDK](https://github.com/operator-framework/operator-sdk).
 The structure of this documentation is divided into a section dedicated to common users and a section dedicated to developers.

 ## Installation